 - document the reported incident, initiate an investigation and, if warranted, conduct a hearing to determine whether sexual misconduct has occurred;

-- take appropriate conduct action against any member of the Eckerd community who is found to have violated the Gender-Based and Sexual Misconduct Policy (see page 23 of the EC-Book);
+- take appropriate conduct action against any member of the Eckerd community who is found to have violated the Gender-Based and Sexual Misconduct Policy;

 - maintain privacy at all times with regard to the identity of the survivor, the alleged, and the details of the incident;